 7 Ways to deal with a bad contractor

 As a real estate investor, you will inevitably work with contractors.
-Whether you flip houses, buy and hold rental properties, or any other strategy to invest in real estate, your properties will need repairs or renovations sooner or later.
+Whether you flip houses for a living, buy and hold rental properties, or any other strategy to invest in real estate, your properties will need repairs or renovations sooner or later.

 But working with contractors is notoriously difficult for many property owners.
 I’ve discovered a few things new real estate investors (and homeowners, for that matter!) need to know about working with contractors before they hire out their first job.

-One of the most common questions I hear from flippers and landlords alike is “What recourse do I have against a contractor?”
+One of the most common questions I hear from real estate investors and landlords alike is “What recourse do I have against a contractor?”

-Before we walk through specific challenges that real estate investors face, here’s an overview of 7 top options available to property investors.
+Before we walk through specific challenges that real estate investors face, here’s an overview of the top seven options available to property investors.

 The first step, before moving forward with any of the options below, is to always make sure you have documentation of the contractor’s errors and transgressions.
 Take photos before work begins and at each stage of the renovation project.